 - Project management

 - Public speaking

 - Each cohort begins in January and ends in December.
-Applications for each year’s committee will be available in December for the upcoming year.
+Applications are available in the Fall for the upcoming year.

 Learn more about LDP and hear from some of our teens firsthand, watch this video: